-Being able to identify lucrative products to sell online, that will more importantly result in a profit, is a skill that all online sellers should strive to possess.
+Being able to identify profitable products to sell online is a skill that all online sellers should strive to possess.

 While there is no denying that finding these products takes both time and extensive research, if done correctly it can certainly make a huge difference to the success of your business.

 Fortunately, there are a number of tools available to help you not only find out which products are in high demand, but also to help you identify gaps in the market that you can in turn capitalize on.